leonfiasco/nexplore/README.md

 ## Project Structure

 The project is organized into two main components:

+For the purpose of being able to create a database I've left the db info visible but in a production app i would store these values in a .env file

 server: Contains the backend code.
 client: Contains the frontend code.